This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 About Megan

-I focus on fresh ingredients and easy methods, with spins that keep meals interesting.
-Dinnertime shouldn’t be stressful or complicated, and I’m here to help you enjoy the time spent in the kitchen.
+I learned how to cook by exploring seasonal ingredients, and you can too!
+Meal time shouldn’t be stressful or complicated, and with fresh ingredients and easy methods, I’m here to help you enjoy the time spent in the kitchen.
 Read more…

-1. Thanks for the great tips Megan!
+Thanks for the great tips Megan!
 I’ll be attending IFBC too and it will be my first blogging conference.
 I’m finally getting serious about my blog, say yum, though I started it back in 2005.
 I can totally relate to the joys of having your own room, especially as a mom used to sharing on vacation, and can’t wait.
 I hoe to see you there!

 Cheers,